-How many times have you gave this workshop?This remote version is the 4th edition.
+How many times have you gave this workshop?This remote version will be the 7th edition.
 I started giving full-day workshops in 2018, back to office times.
 The first one about accessibility was in 2019.
 In 2020 I rethought the contents entirely and adapt it to a remote version.
 One of the things I care the most is to make sure everyone follows along and feel "present", even during a virtual event.

 Can I ask you questions after the workshop?Of course!
 During the workshop, I'll invite you to join a Discord community with other attendees to talk about accessibility.

 Is there a Code of Conduct?We follow contributor-covenant code of conduct.
 A short summary: be kind and treat each other with respect and understanding.
 There’s zero tolerance for unkind behavior.